gbaylis/Java-Data-Structures-Algorithms/README.md

 # Java-Data-Structures-Algorithms
-examples of Java Data Structurs &amp; Algorithms
+examples of Java Data Structurs and algorithms